 In addition to live search, the plugin also offers a lot of customizability for search results such as meta information, thumbnails and different styles.

-Better Search is a great search plugin that provides relevant search results.
+Better Search is one of many great WordPress search plugins that provide relevant search results.
 Through the plugin settings area, you can adjust the weight of ranking features to either title or post content.
-The plugin supports all caching plugins such as W3 Total Cache and it includes an option to display popular search terms.
+The plugin supports all of the top WordPress caching plugins such as W3 Total Cache and it includes an option to display popular search terms.

 Search Everything lives up to its name by allowing you to filter results by search comments, tags, taxonomies, pages, categories and more.
 The plugin also allows you to highlight searched terms.
 It also has a feature entitled “Research Everything” that allows you to search for your posts and link to them while writing an article.

 Whereas Search Everything allows you to control what is searched, Sphinx gives visitors the option of also searching posts, pages, comments and tags.
 Results can also be displayed by freshness (i.e. date order), relevance, or both.